-Furthermore Kabetereine, [16] recorded bigger numbers of Biomphalariastanley shallow waters along Lake Albert during dry season and this was mainly attributed to the effects of light penetration on the growth of Vallisneria weeds which serve as food for the snails in the river.
+Furthermore Kabetereine, [16] recorded bigger numbers of Biomphalaria stanleyi in shallow waters along Lake Albert during dry season and this was mainly attributed to the effects of light penetration on the growth of Vallisneria weeds which serve as food for the snails in the river.
 Fewer numbers of snails were recorded when lake levels increased and light penetration to support growth of the weeds reduced.
 In addition, warmer and wetter conditions encouraged snails to lay more eggs thereby increasing the densities of young snails several weeks later.
 In this current study we attribute the big numbers of Biomphalaria snails collected during dry season to the preceding wetter and warmer months of wet season that resulted in mass egg laying and subsequent development of these eggs into the large number of adult snails registered later in the drier months of dry season.

-There was no significant effect of temperature on the distribution and abundance of Biomphalaria snail species along Kochi river.
+There was no significant effect of temperature on the distribution and abundance of Biomphalaria snail species along Kochi River.
 This finding is rather contrary to studies conducted elsewhere in the world [16, 11, 18, 19 & 20].
-These findings could be attributed to the fact that there was/is severe fluctuations in perature as compared to the extreme cold and hot temperatures experienced in the study sites considered in the above mentioned studies.
+These findings could be attributed to the fact that there were no severe fluctuations in temperature (low 16°C and high 26°C) as compared to the extreme cold and hot temperatures experienced in studies conducted elsewhere where low temperatures go below 0°C and highs are above 30°C.